Important Library Web Links

 You can view your circulation account and renew books online through the library catalog.
 From our catalog page, click on “View / Renew Your Items,” then enter your name and law library barcode number.

 If, while searching in the catalog, you locate a book that is currently checked out to someone else, click “Request” from the top of the screen.
 After entering your name and ID number, the system will recall the book on your behalf.
-We will notify you when the book is available for pickup at the Circulation Desk.
+We will notify you when the book is available for pickup at the Information Desk.

 You can request materials that the library doesn’t own by filling out the online Interlibrary Loan form available on the library’s website.
 Materials are generally received within two weeks.
 Loan periods for books are usually four weeks, and photocopied articles need not be returned.
-You will receive a notice by email when the item is available for pickup at the Circulation Desk.
+You will receive a notice by email when the item is available for pickup at the Information Desk.
 More information about interlibrary loan is available here.